haierkeys/obsidian-fast-note-sync/README.md

 ## ✨ Features

-- **Minimal Configuration**: No complex setup required.
-Just paste the remote service configuration and you're good to go.
+- **Simple Configuration**: No complicated setup required—just paste your remote server configuration and you're ready to go.
-- **Real-time Note Sync**: Automatically listens to and syncs all note creation, updates, and deletions within the Vault.
+- **Real-time Note Sync**: Automatically monitors and syncs all note creation, updates, and deletion operations within your Vault.
-- **Full Attachment Support**: Syncs images, videos, audio, and other non-setting files in real-time.
+- **Full Attachment Support**: Real-time sync for images, videos, audio, and other non-settings files.
     > ⚠️ **Note**: Requires v1.0+, server v0.9+.
-Please keep attachment file sizes under control; large files may cause sync delays.
+Please control attachment file sizes, as large files may cause sync delays.
-- **Config Sync**: Provides a configuration synchronization feature that supports syncing settings across multiple devices, eliminating the hassle of manually copying configuration files.
+- **Configuration Sync**: Provides configuration sync functionality, supporting multi-device configuration sync, eliminating the pain of manually copying config files across devices.
     > ⚠️ **Note**: Requires v1.4+, server v1.0+.
-Currently in beta; please use with caution.
+Currently in testing phase, use with caution.
-- **Server Version Check**: Displays server version information to keep you informed about the server status.
+- **Server Version Display**: Shows server version information for easy monitoring of server status.
-- **Multi-platform Sync**: Supports Mac, Windows, Android, iOS, and more.
+- **Multi-Platform Sync**: Supports Mac, Windows, Android, iOS, and other platforms.
+- **Note History**: Provides note history functionality.
+You can view all historical versions of notes in the plugin or server WebGUI, check modification details, or copy historical content.

 ## 🗺️ Roadmap

 We are continuously improving.
-Here are our future plans:
+Here's our future development plan:

-- [ ] **Note History**: Provides note history snapshots.
-You can view note version history and rollback to previous versions from the plugin or the server WebGui.
-- [ ] **Cloud Backup Status**: View cloud storage backup status anytime to stay updated with the latest backup information.
+- [ ] **Cloud Storage Backup Status**: View cloud storage backup status at any time to stay informed about the latest backup state.
-- [ ] **Note Sharing**: Generate shareable links for your cloud notes to easily share your work with others.
+- [ ] **Note Sharing**: Generate sharing links for your cloud notes, making it easy to share your work with others.
-- [ ] **AI Notes**: Explore innovative AI-powered note-taking features.
-We look forward to your suggestions.
+- [ ] **AI Notes**: Explore innovative AI+ note-related features—we're waiting for your valuable suggestions.

-> **If you have suggestions for improvement or new ideas, feel free to share them with us by submitting an issue—we will carefully evaluate and adopt suitable suggestions.**
+> **If you have improvement suggestions or new ideas, feel free to share them with us by submitting an issue—we will carefully evaluate and adopt suitable suggestions.**

-## 💰 Price
+## 💰 Pricing

 - If you find this plugin useful and want to support its continued development, you can support me here:
 [<img src="https://cdn.ko-fi.com/cdn/kofi3.png?v=3" alt="BuyMeACoffee" width="100">](https://ko-fi.com/haierkeys)